tuxcanfly/tuxcanfly.me/content/book-review-before-they-are-hanged.rst

-We see a change starting to grow in all the major characters - Jezal begins to outgrow his vanity as he's rescued by Ferro and Logan; Logan and Ferro fall in love - if it could be called that; Glokta shows his soft side as he forgives a known traitor - Majester Aida instead of sticking her head on a spear as Arch Lector Sult would have wanted it.
+We see a change starting to grow in all the major characters - Jezal begins to outgrow his vanity as he's rescued by Ferro and Logan; Logan and Ferro fall in love - if it could be called that; Glokta shows his soft side as he forgives a known traitor, Majester Aida, instead of sticking her head on a spear as Arch Lector Sult would have wanted it.

 A little philosophical rant by Bayaz on how a king should rule and the history